 If you need to use substitutions or just want to change the recipe for these peanut butter cookies a little you can.
 I used crunchy peanut butter but you could use smooth.
 Why not add some chopped peanuts for extra texture?
 Or even a few chocolate chips as well.

 If you don't have peanut butter but you do have another nut butter then you can switch them.
-These cookies are delicious made with almond butter as well.
+These cookies are also delicious made with almond butter.